-Strange things are afoot in Austin, Texas.
-According to local news, earlier this month pianist Chad Lawson inadvertently captured possible evidence of a resident ghost at the city’s Paramount Theatre.
+Earlier this month, pianist Chad Lawson inadvertently captured possible evidence of a resident ghost at the Paramount Theatre in Austin, Texas.

-It happened just as Lawson was finishing up a soundcheck on Sunday, September 15.
-He’d stopped to take a few photos of the empty chairs in the theatre, as well as the stairway to the mezzanine.
-He quickly snapped three consecutive images with his phone, and then put it back into his pocket.
+Lawson had been finishing up a soundcheck on Sunday, September 15, 2019, when he decided to take a few photos of the empty chairs in the theatre, as well as the stairway to the mezzanine.
+He quickly snapped three consecutive shots with his phone, then went about his business.

 For anyone raising an eyebrow of my previous post, these are the 3 quick-tap photos taken in quick succession.
 For what it’s worth.